 Projected Positive Outcome.
 Because of our years of life-consistent negative self-beliefs and images, we tend to set unreasonable expectations.
 The key to recovery, however, is progress, not perfection.
 We already know the projected negative outcome of a Situation is succumbing to our ANTs.
 Setting moderate expectations can better guarantee a positive outcome.
 What would be a reasonable expectation for success?
 What would satisfy our efforts?
 Our Projected Positive Outcome should be rational, possible, unconditional, problem-focused, and reasonably attainable.

 Projected SUDS Rating: The Subjective Units of Distress Scale self-rates our fears and apprehensions on a scale of 0-100.
-By projecting a moderate success level, you guarantee ourselves a Win for any Situation.
-If our initial fear and apprehension SUDs Rating is at a 70, a reasonable and attainable Projected SUDS Rating would be a 65 or 60.
+By projecting a moderate success level, you guarantee yourself a Win in any Situation.
+If our initial fear and apprehension SUDs Rating is at at 70, a reasonable and attainable Projected SUDS Rating would be 65 or 60.
 Ostensibly, we can achieve that just by showing up.

 Rational Responses.
 It is always prudent to ask ourselves: How logical is my fear?
 What is the worst that can happen?
 The answer to that is usually a rational response.

 Self-Affirmations: Situationally specific, self-empowering statements designed to improve our self-confidence while fueling our neural network with positive information.
 Examples: I deserve to be here.
 I am as significant as anyone else in the room.
 I am valuable.
 I will be successful.